 Messi is not only an incredible scorer and gifted playmaker, he also makes everyone around him a better player.
 A true leader, he brings his team together.
 Not only does he have more assists and key passes than Ronaldo, he is always using his phenomenal vision to keep his teammates involved.
 He has great tactical intelligence, finding free spaces to move into, receiving the ball and then laying it off to a team-mate, to build attacks.

 While Ronaldo is a more of an executor, who plays high up the pitch and scores great goals when given the chance, Messi, who can do that just as well, is also comfortable dropping deep and keeping possession of the ball with his team.
-From these positions, he can send his colleagues on dangerous runs with pin-point passes.
+From these positions, he can send his colleagues on dangerous runs with pin-point passes, like he recently did in the World Cup game against Croatia.
 This versatility makes him that much better than Ronaldo.

 Ronaldo is more advanced player